4 Ways to Boost Conversions with Google Analytics

 3. Search for Pages Stuck on Google’s Page 2

 Everyone knows that most search users never check the second page of Google.
-This is why you should focus on pages that are stuck at position 11 or higher.
+This is why you should focus on pages that are stuck in position 11 or higher.
 Google Analytics can help you find these pages by going to Acquisition > Search Console > Queries.

 Before you can access the queries report, you need to enable search console data sharing first.
 You can refer to this post from Google to learn how.
 Once active, enable the Advanced filter option and filter the results to show only the pages that have a ranking of greater than 10.